 Sterility Plague: The Network plans to use Janus to sterilize 95% of the world's population, to prevent overpopulation and starvation across the world.

 Those Two Bad Guys: Arby and Lee, the hitmen.
-Subverted in that Lee is killed in the first episode, and only appears again briefly in a flashback during episode 2.
-His death is one of the first triggers for Arby's Heel Realization.
+Subverted in that Lee is shot and severely wounded in the first episode, and only appears again briefly in a flashback during episode 2.
+His absence is one of the first triggers for Arby's Heel Realization.

 Tragic Villain: Arby the assassin, brainwashed and having had all the empathy beaten out of him by the Network, gradually comes to realise the error of his ways.
 The fact that he is unable to feel guilty over killing so many people upsets and confuses him, and he unwittingly reveals to Jessica during the cafe scene that he just wants to be normal.